zooteld/ombre/ombre/README.rst

 By the help of `Niels <https://github.com/SadBatman>`_ and others, `yoosofan <https://yoosofan.github.io/en/>`_ is trying to revive this coin under a new development scheme which we believe is more transparent and more community based.

 We may use any kind of text based tools for all our work including wiki such that all of them can be put on the git repository.

+We believe in open source (`GPLv3 <https://www.gnu.org/licenses/gpl.html>`_ or later based on whatever `Stallman <https://stallman.org/>`_ says) and rewarding any contribution by letting it remain in git history of the project (not hidding or deleting useful contribution) and getting some dev fund depends on the amount of work is done.
+And this is another reason we insist to put everything on git repository.

 List of participants
 ####################